UCAS fairs – check which UCAS fairs are taking place near you and prepare some questions to ask university staff and students when you get there

 Tees Valley UCAS fair – this is held in late April or early May at Teesside University

 Case studies – get insight from those in the know by looking on our website for current student and graduate profiles

 Teesside University open day – we offer an open day for Year 12s in June.
 Choose the talks and tours you’re interested in, meet with staff and students, and get all the information you need about our courses, accommodation, the campus and facilities

 Personal statement - start a first draft of your UCAS personal statement before you break up for summer

 UCAS applications - applications can be submitted to UCAS from 1 September

 Time to focus - make a start on your UCAS application form and refine your personal statement.
 Narrow down to five course and university options.

-Teesside University open days - we have open days for Year 13s on 11 and 21 October 2017.
+Teesside University open days - we have open days for Year 13s in October.
 It’s an ideal time to use open days to select your firm and insurance universities

 Time to hand in - submit your completed UCAS form to your college or sixth form